 Does this make sense?
 Does it make any freakin’ sense at all?

 Since this subject is so touchy, I will let my feelings on it slip: I don’t believe in any kind of nationalism.
 Of course, being a Jacobite and all, I also believe in Strafford’s Thorough, so you might not want to be getting your constitutional tips from me.

-Third: what’s so bad about the Nazis?
+Three: what’s so bad about the Nazis?

 Okay, they murdered ten million people or so.
 That’s bad.
 There’s really no defending the unprovoked massacre of millions of civilians.